Olds-Didsbury-Three Hills: Representation history

 Right-leaning parties have fared well in this riding.
-Richard Marz, the incumbent, has been the riding's only representative since it was founded.
-In his first election win in 1997, the runner-up was Social Credit candidate Don MacDonald who had previously served as an MLA under the Liberal banner in the Legislative Assembly from 1992-1993.
+Richard Marz was its first member, holding the seat until 2012.
+In his first election win in 1997, the runner-up was Social Credit candidate Don MacDonald who had previously served as an MLA under the Liberal banner in the Legislative Assembly from 1992 to 1993.

 Marz achieved a landslide running for his second term in the 2001 election taking over 80% of the popular vote.
 The 2004 election saw the Alliance Party in a distant second with 16.5%.
 The 2008 election resulted with Marz increasing his votes by 4.66% over the 2004 results.
 The Alliance Party changed names to the Wildrose Alliance Party and remained well behind with only 21.03% of the vote.
 Marz vacated the seat ahead of the 2012 general election on March 16, 2012.
 Wildrose candidate Bruce Rowe was elected in the 2012 provincial election.